[X] CLOSEMAIN MENU

 costs of excessive alcohol use

-Ethanol has been produced for millennia, with evidence dating as far back as 7000 BC.
-Greek literature contains warnings against excessive drinking, and so problems associated with alcohol consumption are nothing new.30 However, some problems seem to be increasing.
+Problems associated with alcohol consumption seem to be increasing.
 Compared to 2006, when excessive drinking in the United States was estimated to cost $223.5 billion ($1.90 per drink), by 2010 the costs had risen to $249 billion ($2.05 per drink).
-77 percent of these costs were attributed to binge drinking, which is five or more drinks on one occasion for men or four or more drinks on one occasion for women.
-Most of these costs were due to reduced workplace productivity, crime, and the cost of treating people for health problems caused by excessive drinking.31 In the US, the annual cost of alcohol-related motor vehicle crashes totals more than $44 billion.32
+Seventy-seven percent of these costs were attributed to binge drinking, which is five or more drinks on one occasion for men or four or more drinks on one occasion for women.
+Most of these costs were due to reduced workplace productivity, crime, and the cost of treating people for health problems caused by excessive drinking.27

-Not only is excessive drinking draining our economy, but the 88,000 lives lost each year to excessive drinking in America—one in 10 deaths among working-aged Americans33 —is a social and ethical outrage.
+Not only is excessive drinking draining our economy, but the 178,000 lives lost each year to excessive drinking in America29 represent a tragic social failure.
 Alcohol abuse and the needless and permanent damage to innocents, including fetuses and children, are entirely preventable.

 CHE invites our partners to submit corrections and clarifications to this page.
 Please include links to research to support your submissions through the comment form on our Contact page.